Vidvox/isf-docs/index.md

 	- Browse, preview and download shaders from the online community.
 	- Use a web-cam, static images, or uploaded GIFs as sources for image filters.
 	- UI items are automatically created for inputs, allowing you to interact with your ISF file.
-	- Shaders uploaded to this site can be inserted on other pages on the web using standard embed tags.

 #### The ISF Editor For Mac